cserrano-301/creativecode/screensaver/README.md

 To view this screensaver in fullscreen: https://editor.p5js.org/cserrano/full/0kzN3RI3b

-It can also be run the code "screensaver/Rotating boxes - trampoline effect.js" in a [p5.js editor](http://editor.p5js.org).
+It can also run the code "screensaver/Rotating boxes - trampoline effect.js" in a [p5.js editor](http://editor.p5js.org).